kristoffer-dyrkorn/software-renderer/tutorial/README.md

 The determinants will have positive values if the input vertices form a counterclockwise order.
 We use this property to check whether the current pixel is counterclockwise to *all* the edges in the triangle.
 If this is true (all three w components are larger than - or equal to - zero), the pixel will lie inside the triangle, and we write RGB and transparency values (the value 255 means "not transparent") to the specified offsets in the pixel buffer - before updating the offsets for the next iterations of the loops.

 For now, we consider a determinant value of zero - ie the candidate pixel lies exactly *on* a triangle edge - to mean that the pixel belongs to the triangle.
+The determinant can also be seen as an edge distance function as it will have a value that scales proportionally with the distance from a triangle edge to a candidate point.
+And as mentioned, the sign will tell which side of an edge the candidate point lies on.

 The result looks like this: